szmazurek/meetween_demo/README.md

-# Example tutorials for running distributed jobs in Cyfronet SLURM cluster <br>
-# using torch library. <br>
+# Example tutorials for running distributed jobs in Cyfronet SLURM cluster using torch library. <br>

 To run the code, simply copy the files and create the proper directories <br>
 on the cluster (including dataset and environment). <br>